Teknikaali/jekyll-blog-comments/README.md

 ## Local development

-* You'll need add `local.settings.json` to `JekyllBlogCommentsAzure` and `JekyllBlogCommentsAzure.Tests` projects as these configuration files are excluded from Git with .gitignore.
+* You'll need to add `local.settings.json` to `JekyllBlogCommentsAzure` project as it is excluded from Git with .gitignore.
 ** Example of `local.settings.json`:
 ```
 {